 A diet that fairly moderates glucose levels in the blood is a good way to keep diabetic neuropathy at bay.

-Avoid sweets, drinks with added sugar, starchy carbohydrate – rich food.
-Lean towards a protein controlled high fiber diet consisting of whole grains, fruits and vegetables, low fat dairy and meat like chicken breast, fish and turkey.
+Avoid sweets, drinks with added sugar, and starchy carbohydrate-rich food.
+Lean towards a protein-controlled high-fiber diet consisting of whole grains, fruits and vegetables, low-fat dairy, and meat like chicken breast, fish, and turkey.

 Stay Wary Of Vitamin B12 Deficiency –

 Prevalent in almost 10-15 % of the population over 60, vitamin B12 deficiency is strongly connected to neuropathy.
 This causes damage to the myelin sheath, which results in damaged and dysfunctional nerves.
 Fish, meat, poultry, and milk are good sources of vitamin B12.
 In some cases, you might also be prescribed oral or injectable doses of vitamin B12.